 If data privacy is a serious concern for you but you don’t wish to shell out for a more costly backup or storage plan, we’ve got an alternative solution.
 Several apps allow you to encrypt your data before uploading to the cloud, ensuring that only you can decrypt your files.
-Anyone can do this, but it’s especially targeted toward accountants, lawyers, doctors, and other professions that require a high standard of privacy.
+Anyone can do this, but it’s especially targeted at accountants, lawyers, doctors, and other professions that require a high standard of privacy.

-We’ve compiled a list of such apps for your perusal.
+We’ve compiled a list of such encryption apps for your perusal.
 Find the one that best suits your needs but keep in mind, if you ever lose your private encryption key, that data is lost to you forever.

 The focus of Encrypto is on sending and sharing encrypted files, but it also works for local and cloud storage encryption.
 Simply drag and drop any file onto the app window, set a password, and add an optional password hint that only you and the recipient would know the answer to.
 The file is then encrypted and can be stored on your computer and/or sent via email, Dropbox, or even a USB stick.
 Encrypto uses 256-bit AES encryption.
 Both the sender and recipient must have Encrypto installed for file sharing to work.